-B.16 Reopener Clause.
+B.16.
+Reopener Clause.

 - A. Procedures for modification or revocation.
-Permit modification or revocation will be conducted according to 40 CFR §122.62, §122.63, §122.64 and §124.5. - B. Water quality protection.
-If there is evidence indicating that the stormwater discharges authorized by this permit cause, have the reasonable potential to cause or contribute to an excursion above any applicable water quality standard, you may be required to obtain an individual permit in accordance with Part 1.3.3 of this permit, or the permit may be modified to include different limitations and/or requirements. - C. Timing of permit modification.
+Permit modification or revocation will be conducted according to 40 CFR §122.62, §122.63, §122.64 and §124.5.
+This includes reasons such as new information which was not available at the time of permit issuance and would have justified the application of different permit conditions at the time of issuance, including but not limited to any Reasonable and Prudent Alternatives or Reasonable and Prudent Measures developed in Endangered Species Act consultation, and/or future monitoring results. - B. Water quality protection.
+If there is evidence indicating that the stormwater discharges authorized by this permit cause, have the reasonable potential to cause or contribute to an excursion above any applicable water quality standard, you may be required to obtain an individual permit, or the permit may be modified to include different limitations and/or requirements. - C. Timing of permit modification.
 EPA may elect to modify the permit prior to its expiration (rather than waiting for the new permit cycle) to comply with any new statutory or regulatory requirements, such as for effluent limitation guidelines that may be promulgated in the course of the current permit cycle.

-Appendix C - Permit Areas Eligible for Coverage.
+Appendix C - Areas Eligible for Permit Coverage